paulo308/bigseaAAAaaS/README.md

 ```

 Wait while it gathers the necessary images and configures the containers.
 After a successfull initiation, the service should be up and running!

+## Usage Examples - Rest API Calls

+Following there are examples of call to the AAA Server API.
+Additionally, you can consult the document with further instructions at /docs/AAAaaServiceDetails.pdf

+To be added soon...